Paramount Television: Acquisition by CBS

-At the end of 2005, Viacom split into two completely separate companies, one of which was called CBS Corporation, the other retaining the Viacom name.
-Despite Paramount Pictures being owned by the new Viacom, CBS inherited Paramount Television, as well as the right to retain the Paramount name.
-On January 16, 2006, the new incarnation of Paramount Network Television was renamed CBS Paramount Network Television.
+At the end of 2005, Viacom split into two companies, one of which was called CBS Corporation, the other retaining the Viacom name.
+Despite Paramount Pictures being owned by the new Viacom, CBS Corporation inherited Paramount Television, as well as the right to retain the Paramount name.
+On January 16, 2006, the new incarnation of Paramount Television was renamed CBS Paramount Television.
 Paramount's final series was Courting Alex (co-produced with Touchstone Television) for CBS.
-Because National Amusements retains majority control of both CBS Corporation and the new Viacom, CBS programs (both before and after the split) are still distributed by Paramount Home Entertainment.
+Programs produced by Paramount Television before and after the split are distributed on home media by Paramount Home Entertainment (pre-2005 Paramount programs are released through CBS Home Entertainment due to CBS Studios owning the pre-2005 Paramount television library).

 The company survived as CBS Paramount Television for three years.
-However, CBS began phasing out the Paramount name as early as 2007, when the American distribution arm was merged with King World Productions (bought by CBS just prior to the Viacom merger) to form CBS Television Distribution.
-The international arm of PTV was merged with CBS Broadcast International in 2004 (two years before the CBS/Viacom split) to form CBS Paramount International Television.
+However, CBS began phasing out the Paramount name as early as 2007, when the American distribution arm was merged with King World Productions (bought by CBS just prior to the 2000 Viacom merger) to form CBS Television Distribution.
+The international arm of PTV was merged with CBS Broadcast International in 2004 (one year before the CBS/Viacom split) to form CBS Paramount International Television.